 - Blackout Combo – Causes your Blackout Strike to empower the next (valid) ability cast.

 Analysis: Blackout Combo is primarily a DPS focused talent.
 The optimal usage of it is to spend your empowerment on Tiger Palm every time except in 3+ target situations where all targets will live longer than approximately 30 seconds.
 In that case you should empower every cast of Breath of Fire and spend the remaining empowerments on Tiger Palm.
-(Note: If you are using Sal’salabim’s Lost Tunic you should never empower Breath of Fire.)
 The primary defensive benefit of this talent comes from niche uses of the Stagger pausing effect granted by empowering Ironskin Brew.
 This effect, while powerful, can be actively detrimental to survival if mismanaged, however, so this empowerment should be used only sparingly and only when planned.
 A Stagger pause should always be followed by a cast of Purifying Brew after the 3 second window.
-This talent will provide the highest single target damage output of any talent on the row, but should only be used when survivability is known to not be an issue.
+This talent will provide the highest single target damage output of any talent on the row when combined with 3 Pressure Point traits, but should only be used when survivability is known to not be an issue.

 Guard is a difficult talent to evaluate effectively.
+Currently this talent lags numerically behind its 2 competitors by a significant margin in most respects and should not be taken.
 The talent can be best interpreted as turning Stagger into a true damage reduction effect rather than a damage delaying effect while the shield holds.
 While the damage reduction potential of the talent is very strong, the asynchronicity of its impact from the cast of the ability makes it hard to evaluate in the moment.
 It provides no momentary benefit to your damage intake or effective health when cast, but instead reduces the damage you will be taking shortly after.
 The nature of the talent means that it’s best used as a preventative tool when you know a significant spike in your Stagger pool is incoming for which the effective HP benefit of High Tolerance is not needed.
 It will generally see its best uses in situations where the damage pattern is known beforehand (as in a raid encounter) or where a frequent additional cooldown is needed.
 Against high, sustained physical damage intake, the talent also provides very significant personal damage reduction when compared to High Tolerance.
 As the talent is least beneficial when used as a reactionary tool, it is not recommended for newer players.

 High Tolerance is, quite simply, everything a tank could want in a passive talent.
 It provides a passive increase in effective health (approximately 25-40%, increasing with gear) and an increase in both damage done and resource generation at times when needed most due to the Haste granted.
-It provides comparable DPS benefit to Blackout Combo on a single target (though definitively lower) and better damage in multi-target situations as well as a substantial passive survival benefit.
-In general, this talent should be your default choice for encounters and dungeons, especially when you are either unsure of proper usage of Guard or require additional effective health to survive the encounter.
+It provides comparable DPS benefit to Blackout Combo (with 3 Pressure Point traits) on a single target (though definitively lower) and better damage in multi-target situations as well as a substantial passive survival benefit.
+In general, this talent should be your default choice for encounters and dungeons.

 - July 15th, 2018 – Created.